-How to Trim a Video in Your Browser (No Software Required)
+How to Trim a Video in Your Browser (No Software, 2026)

-You just recorded a quick screen capture, a product walkthrough, or a social media clip — and you need to chop off the first 10 seconds and the last 15.
+You just recorded a quick screen capture, a product walkthrough, or a social clip, and you need to chop off the first 10 seconds and the last 15.
 That's it.
 You don't need After Effects.
 You don't need Premiere Pro.
 You don't even need to install anything.

 You can trim a video directly in your browser, right now, for free.